 I’m more than just a photographer…I’m here to help you have the best day ever!

 Based on my experience, especially with elopements and microweddings, couples need more than just a photographer.

 Unlike with a traditional wedding, you may not have a venue coordinator or wedding planner helping you think through logistics, locations, or all the little details that really add up!

 I don’t just show up and take photos on your day.
 I’ll be here for you every step of the way.

 I know you have a lot of choices when it comes to picking a photographer.
-What makes me different is that my number one goal is to be here for YOU–not just as your elopement photographer… but as your adventure partner, friend, and guide to the epic day your love story deserves!
+What makes me different is that my number one goal is to be here for YOU–not just as your elopement photographer… but as your elopement partner to help you create the epic day your love story deserves!

 - Elopement & Micro wedding VIP Planning Guide exclusively for Wild and Found couples